alexhsamuel/ora/README.md

 ([proleptic](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar))
 Gregorian calendar, for years 1 &ndash; 9999 only.
 Alternate calendars and B.C.E. dates are not provided.
 There is no support for leap seconds, relativistic effects, or astronomical times.
+However, time precision of 1 ns or smaller is supported.

 ### Platform